top of page

 Sleep deprivation also contributes to other health problems.
 According to a 2019 report by the Centers for Disease Control, children and adolescents who fail to get enough sleep on a regular basis are at higher risk for injury, developing obesity, type 2 diabetes, and poor mental health.

-Though not necessarily intentional, long hours at work, packed schedules, and extra-curricular activities often negatively impact sleep routines for an entire family.
+Though not necessarily intentional, long hours at work, packed schedules, and extracurricular activities often negatively impact sleep routines for an entire family.
 Some families have no sleep routine at all!
 During my career as an elementary classroom teacher and administrator, I dialogued with many children who openly shared that they had no set bedtime and went to bed whenever they pleased.
 Some admitted to spending the entire night wherever they happened to fall asleep.
-Inconsistent, or non-existent, sleep routines pave the way for increased stress in children and adults.
-Allowing children to miss naps, go to bed late or have random bedtimes are all practices that can have negative consequences that last a lifetime.
+Inconsistent or non-existent sleep routines pave the way for increased stress in children and adults.
+Allowing children to miss naps, go to bed late, or have random bedtimes are all practices that can have negative consequences that last a lifetime.

 As a nation we tend to underestimate the importance of parent modeling.
 Parent modeling is an extremely effective parenting tool and one of the most influential means of conveying to children what is important.
 Parents who consciously follow a set nighttime routine attest to benefits that can transform an entire family.
 The process will likely involve growing pains, but the payoff is worth the pain.
 Rested children are more attentive, calmer, and responsive.
 Rested children are happier children!
 Who wouldn't want that for their family?